Subdivision Directional Fields: Background

 \subsection{Discrete Exterior Calculus}

-\paragraph{DEC function spaces} The setup of DEC~\cite{Desbrun:2005} on surface meshes is an alternative to the FEM piecewise-constant representation described in the previous section.
+\paragraph{DEC function spaces} The setup of DEC~\cite{Desbrun:2005} on surface meshes is an alternative to the piecewise-constant representation.
 Instead of representing vectors explicitly, DEC works with primal and dual $k$-forms, where primal $0$-forms are (pointwise) vertex-based functions, primal $1$-forms are (integrated) edge-based functions (representing vectors), and primal $2$-forms are (integrated) face based functions.
 The space of primal $0$ forms $\mathcal{Z}_0$, with the interpolation of linear \emph{Whitney forms}, identifies with $\mathcal{V}$.
 The space of $1$-forms $\mathcal{Z}_1$ comprises scalars on edges, representing oriented quantities.
 Such quantities are oriented in the sense that when a scalar $z$ is attached to edge $e_{ik}$, then the corresponding scalar for the edge $e_{ki}$ is $-z$.
-Note that the FEM space $\mathcal{E}^{\ast}$ does not have this property, as it only unsigned, and therefore it does not identify with $\mathcal{Z}_1$.
-The space of $2$-forms $\mathcal{Z}_2$ identifies with $\mathcal{F}^{\ast}$ (note the duality, as elements in $\mathcal{Z}_2$ are integrated).
+Note that the FEM space $\mathcal{E}^{\ast}$ does not have this property or edge sign dependence and therefore it does not identify with $\mathcal{Z}_1$.
+The space of $2$-forms $\mathcal{Z}_2$ identifies with $\mathcal{F}^{\ast}$ (note the dual space, as elements in $\mathcal{Z}_2$ are integrated).